dotnet/corefx/Documentation/project-docs/developer-guide.md

 ```

 _**`ActiveIssue(int issue, TestPlatforms platforms)`:**_
-Use this attribute over test methods, to skip failing tests only on the specific platforms; if no platforms are specified, then the test is skipped on all platforms.
+Use this attribute over test methods to skip failing tests only on the specific platforms; if no platforms are specified, then the test is skipped on all platforms.
 This attribute returns the 'failing' category, which is disabled by default.

 To run all Linux-compatible tests that are failing:
 ```sh